NewcastleRSE/beeing-human-web/src/routes/(sections)/literature/bees-early-modern-soundscape/bees-early-modern-soundscape.md

 Gyorgy Ligeti (Atmosphères, Lontano).
 In these pieces multiple independent lines of sound blur together into an overall single sonority.
-Traffic noise from a busy motorway might be another example of this, where no single vehicles' sound dominates but there is a generalised if complex single 'traffic' sound.
+Traffic noise from a busy motorway might be another example of this, where no single vehicle's sound dominates but there is a generalised if complex single 'traffic' sound.
 A crowded room with lots of people talking at once might be another.
 Listening to the buzz of a hive to determine the collective mood of the bees within has long been